Set up managed automation for custom applications

 .Must not exceed 255 characters.

 Store your custom automation shell script in the local DigiCert agent's user-scripts sub-directory on the server.
-Configure the details about it in the Trust Lifecycle Manager web console as follows:
+Configure the details about it in the Trust Lifecycle Manager web console, as follows:

 From the Trust Lifecycle Manager main menu, select Discovery & automation tools > Agents.